fvasco/pinpoi/README.md

 ![PinPoi](https://raw.githubusercontent.com/fvasco/pinpoi/master/app/src/main/res/mipmap-mdpi/ic_launcher.png)
 # PinPoi

-PinPoi can import and search in a thousand point of interests of your preferred gps navigator.
+PinPoi imports thousand points of interest for your gps navigator.

-Import KML, KMZ, OV2, GeoRSS, GPX, ASC, CSV and zipped collections directly into your phone and organize it in collections.
+You can import Google KML and KMZ, TomTom OV2, simple GeoRSS, Garmin GPX, Navigon ASC, CSV and zipped collections directly into your phone and organize them in collections.

-PinPoi can search using your gps position or a custom location, you can choose your destination and open it with preferred app.
+PinPoi searches using your gps position or a custom location, you can choose your destination from a map and open it with your preferred app.

 [![Main screen](https://fvasco.github.io/pinpoi/main.png)](https://fvasco.github.io/pinpoi/main.png)
 [![POI map](https://fvasco.github.io/pinpoi/poi-list-map.png)](https://fvasco.github.io/pinpoi/poi-list-map.png)